Tuesday, 9 November 2021

 Not much separates patriotism from nationalism.
 As with the nationalist, the patriot will blindly extoll the virtues of being from a specific place, regardless of where that place is or what it’s actually like.
 Both will take pride in past glories, despite having made no contribution towards them.
 Each have the potential for atrocity, perpetrated in the name of the state they slavishly defer to, turning against those they hitherto considered benign.
 They may also celebrate the indigenous landscape while at the same time complaining about the weather and electing to holiday abroad.
 Both are articles of faith.
 The practical difference between them is that patriots don't make such a song and dance about it.

-I’m not either of these things – certainly not under this current government – yet where football is concerned I am unable to shake off the fealty that I am supposed to hold for the territory in which I happened to have been born.
+I’m not either of these things – certainly not under the present government – yet where football is concerned I am unable to shake off the fealty that I am supposed to hold for the territory in which I happened to have been born.
 I cannot bring myself to join in with the songs that often go along with it – demanding that a mystical deity save a marginally less mystical head of state; insisting that we, as a people, will never be enslaved; not surrendering to the IRA – but will rejoice when England score.
 I can't help it.

 I have rarely been compensated for my unwavering support but there have been moments, mostly in world cups.
 The European Championships have reaped fewer rewards.
 Only Euro ’96 offered anything like the exhilaration of reaching quarter finals of Mexico ’86 and the semi-finals of Italia ‘90, or even the second round of the 1998 tournament where England were unlucky to lose against Argentina (on penalties).